datcuandrei/MacLinuxUtils/README.md

 $ chmod +x maclinuxutils.sh
 ```
 After that you can run the app using the commands provided above.

+## Why is it asking for my password ?
+Just like macOS alternatives,the application requires your password to execute operations.
+After typing your password in the terminal,the application will run under `super-user` mode(also known as `root`).The super-user mode allows it to modify the system files needed in order to do what it does.For more information of what it modifies,you can check the source code.

 ## Issues :
 If you find issues while running the app,please report them in the [issues](https://github.com/datcuandrei/MacLinuxUtilities/issues) section.